jdumm/simon-sings/README.md

 # simon-sings
-Ear-training game to match pitch in a Simon Says fashion.
+Ear-training game to match pitch in the fashion of the game Simon.

 ### Overview